mmessmore/barenotes/README.md

 Available Commands:
-  completion  Generate the autocompletion script for the specified shell edit        Edit an existing note git         Run git commands within the repo help        Help about any command init        Initialize new site/repository new         Create a new note open        Open a web browser to the hugo url (http://localhost:1313) restart     Restart hugo server showConfig  display configuration specified or implied start       Run the hugo server and open the browser to it.
+  completion  Generate the autocompletion script for the specified shell edit        Edit an existing note editConfig  Edit configuration file git         Run git commands within the repo help        Help about any command init        Initialize new site/repository new         Create a new note open        Open a web browser to the hugo url (http://localhost:1313) pdf         Create a PDF from an existing note restart     Restart hugo server showConfig  display configuration specified or implied start       Run the hugo server and open the browser to it.